EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 ### Technical Review / Expected Impact
 "From IOG’s calculations, there are about 100 public pools that would be affected by a move to k=1,000, representing around 2bn ada that would need to be redelegated (8% of the supply)."[^3] It also important to note that exchanges like Binance have already setup their pools to be below the K=1,000 saturation cap.[^10] indicating they are willing and ready for K=1,000.

-The most recent technical review done in April 2022 by Christina Ovezik & Aggelos Kiayias which  took in to account pool splitting and "emulate the current Cardano stakeholder distribution, using a combination of real data points (taken from ADApools and PoolTool) and synthetic points that we draw from a Pareto distribution"[^4] found that: "As expected, the values of the Nakamoto coefficient diverge more from the ideal ones, but the increase in k still helps to achieve a higher degree of decentralisation."[^4] and "Note that the final number of pools was also lower than k in these observations, which can be attributed to the decrease in the system’s active stake."[^4] This research showed adjusting "...k can drive the system towards a more decentralised state, as measured by its Nakamoto coefficient."[^4] It also compared K=750 vs K=1,000 with the current conditions including pool splitting and demonstrated the K=1,000 almost would double our Nakamoto coefficient while K=750 would have minimal impact.
+The most recent technical review done in April 2022 by Christina Ovezik & Aggelos Kiayias which took in to account pool splitting and "emulate(s) the current Cardano stakeholder distribution, using a combination of real data points (taken from ADApools and PoolTool) and synthetic points that we draw from a Pareto distribution"[^4] found that: "As expected, the values of the Nakamoto coefficient diverge more from the ideal ones, but the increase in k still helps to achieve a higher degree of decentralisation."[^4] and "Note that the final number of pools was also lower than k in these observations, which can be attributed to the decrease in the system’s active stake."[^4] This research showed adjusting "...k can drive the system towards a more decentralised state, as measured by its Nakamoto coefficient."[^4] It also compared K=750 vs K=1,000 with the current conditions including pool splitting and demonstrated the K=1,000 almost would double our Nakamoto coefficient while K=750 would have minimal impact.
 This again confirms earlier research that moving K as far and as fast as possible is best method for adjusting K.

 [^10]: [https://pool.pm/search/bnp](https://pool.pm/search/bnp)